 Like this idea?
 Find more beautiful botanical wallpapers in our design guide.

-9. Choose a neutral colour scheme
+9. Choose a neutral color scheme

 This room’s grey and yellow give the eye plenty to enjoy, but the overall effect is wonderfully calming.
 Find similar yellow accessories at John Lewis & Partners